ayushigeorge/100-days-of-dsa-orless/questions.md

 #Day 29
 Given a Binary Search Tree.
 The task is to find the minimum valued element in this given BST

+# Day 30
+Given a BST, and a reference to a Node x in the BST.
+Find the Inorder Successor of the given node in the BST.